ON THE ORIGIN OF INFORMATION AND ITS COMMUNICATION APART FROM WORDS

 6. After Information--Replication via DNA Polymer (3.7 bya)

 RNA and DNA molecules encode information about how to reproduce themselves.
-Reproduction becomes a dominant force, joining the four physical forces--gravitation, weak, strong, and electromagnetism--as a fundamental force to be reckoned with.
-The reproductive force remains a potent motivator in humans today, in their demeanor, goals, clothing, automobiles, music, media, art, religion, prom dresses, hairdos, shoes, and diverse additional nonverbal signs, signals, and cues.
+Reproduction becomes a dominant force, joining the four physical forces--gravitation, weak, strong, and electromagnetic--as a fundamental force to be reckoned with.
+The reproductive force remains a potent motivator in humans today, in their overall demeanor, goals, clothing, automobiles, music, media, art, religion, prom dresses, hairdos, shoes, and diverse additional nonverbal signs, signals, and cues.

 7. After Information--Cell Membrane--Lipid Bilayer (3.7 [?] bya)